ruv/easyforth/index.markdown

 Now we can work through the code from start to finish.

-#### Variables and Constants
+#### Arrays, Variables, and Constants

-The start of the code just sets up some variables and constants:
+The start of the code just sets up some arrays, variables, and constants:

-    variable snake-x-head
+    create snake-x-head
     500 cells allot

-    variable snake-y-head
+    create snake-y-head
     500 cells allot

     variable apple-x